History

 Architecture

-The Franciscans received land near the Oder River for the construction of the friary, initially outside the town fortifications, which is why the convent originally had to have its own fortifications for protection.
+The Franciscans received land near the Oder River for the construction of the friary, initially outside the town fortifications, which is why the monastery originally had to have its own fortifications for protection.
 However, already at the end of the 13th century, after expanding the town to the west and south, this area was included in the perimeter of brick defensive walls, becoming the south-eastern corner of medieval Szczecin.
 The friary consisted of the church of St. John and claustrum buildings adjacent to it from the south (actually from the south-east due to the not very precise orientation).

 The church was erected as a building only approximately orientated east-west, because earlier a road leading to the gate of Holy Spirit was marked.
 It was built in the form of a seven-bay hall with central nave and two aisles, without a tower, but with a turret placed between the chancel and the nave.
 The chancel received an elongated form characteristic of the churches of mendicant orders.
 Its three rectangular bays ended with a seven-sided apse, interestingly, clearly wider than the rest of chancel.
 Thus, the main functional spaces were distinguished: the sanctuary with a place for the main altar on the eastern side and the monastic choir, where the monks’ stalls were located.
 The body of the church was complemented by two stair turrets: at the north-western corner of the nave and from the south between the chancel and the aisle.